OctopusDeploy/People/Support.md

 _The Principal Support Engineer role builds upon the foundation of the earlier Support roles._

 ### I uncover important problems and opportunities that are critical to the long-term success of Octopus
-- I have a deep understanding of my area of specialty, as well as Octopus products and strategy
+- I have a deep understanding of my area of speciality, as well as Octopus products and strategy
-- I collaborate with other Octopus leaders to ensure I am aware of all major initiatives at Octopus and can understand how they will affect our customers and Support teams
+- I collaborate with other Octopus leaders to ensure I am aware of all major initiatives at Octopus and can understand how they will affect our customers and Support teams.
 - I have a track record of identifying significant problems, inhibitors and opportunities, and for creating lasting, best-fit solutions that align our strategy and Support efforts
 - I work closely with product, engineering, and executive stakeholders to articulate and refine solutions to problems that are timely, important, and impactful.
 - Instead of simply patching or extending existing solutions, which may not be fit for purpose anymore, my contributions open up whole new areas of strategic possibility that progress our journey of making Octopus a world-class Support organization.

 ### I am the custodian of an area of knowledge
-- I am comfortable taking on large-scale greenfields and brownfields initiatives both inside and outside of my area of specialty that assist the Support team and our Customers
+- I am comfortable taking on large-scale greenfields and brownfields initiatives both inside and outside of my area of speciality that assist the Support team and our Customers.
-- I identify people and teams with the necessary skills, work out how to fill gaps, and guide and influence these people and teams collaboratively
+- I identify people and teams with the necessary skills, work out how to fill gaps, and guide and influence these people and teams collaboratively.
-- I use a variety of tools and techniques to effectively communicate short and long-term plans and goals to my teams, stakeholders, Octopus senior leadership, and the broader organization
+- I use a variety of tools and techniques to effectively communicate short and long-term plans and goals to my teams, stakeholders, Octopus senior leadership, and the broader organization.
-- I use my experience to collaboratively steer teams toward good long-term decisions
+- I use my experience to collaboratively steer teams toward good long-term decisions.
-- The results of the initiatives I champion are measurable
+- The results of the initiatives I champion are measurable.

 ### I share my knowledge both within the support team, and with the Octopus and wider community
-- I actively influence support teams across Octopus resulting in improved support excellence and overall productivity
+- I actively influence support teams across Octopus resulting in improved support excellence and overall productivity.
-- I actively talk both internally and externally about the lessons we are learning as we improve and expand the support team to clarifying our thinking, reinforce our learning pathways, and to attract customers and potential future employees
+- I actively talk both internally and externally about the lessons we are learning as we improve and expand the support team to clarifying our thinking, reinforce our learning pathways, and to attract customers and potential future employees.
-- I have a proven track record of expertly tailoring my communication to the target audience with a result of increased clarity and impact
+- I have a proven track record of expertly tailoring my communication to the target audience with a result of increased clarity and impact.